• Skip to primary navigation

 Top tips

-• You can shorten the preparation time by using a pressure cooker.
-Without the pressure cooker getting the meat tender enough (it has to fall off the bone) may take over an hour.
-With the pressure cooker, it will take about 25 minutes.
+• Pressure cooker: You can shorten the preparation time using a pressure cooker.
+Without the pressure cooker, getting the meat tender enough (it has to fall off the bone) may take over an hour.
+With the pressure cooker, it will take about 30 minutes.
+There are more instructions in the recipe.

-• If you are unsure how you will like it with the Scotch bonnet pepper (they are very spicy) use a bit of your favorite hot sauce or a sprinkling of red pepper flakes instead, and add to taste.
+• Spiciness: If you are unsure how you will like it with the Scotch bonnet pepper (they are very spicy), use a bit of your favorite hot sauce or a sprinkling of red pepper flakes instead, and add to taste.

 About this recipe